thigcampos/ivim/README.md

 - `<leader>ff` - Telescope find file
 - `<leader>tt` - toggle Trouble

-## Full Tutorial
+## More Info

-This repository is a complementary project for my blog post: [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim).
+This repository is based on a complementary project for Wojciech's blog post: [The Complete Guide To iOS & macOS Development In Neovim](https://wojciechkulik.pl/ios/the-complete-guide-to-ios-macos-development-in-neovim).

 Please read it to learn how to use this config.

-## Xcodebuild.nvim

-If you already have your setup, you may want to check out just my [xcodebuild.nvim](https://github.com/wojciech-kulik/xcodebuild.nvim) plugin that adds actions like build, run, and test for iOS and macOS apps to your Neovim.